sweattep/modern_quotes/README.md

 >If it's a passion, you won't need to tell them to go to practice, pick up the instrument, or show up to class.
 They'll want to show up naturally and immerse themselves in it.

+>We've told them to follow their passions.
+What we should tell them is to follow opportunity – and bring their passions with them.

 >Hall believed that a separate lodge would provide the specific kind of camaraderie

 >Human nature does not change